Choosing the right Telescope

 Magnification: Make sure you don't just go by the magnification number on the telescope.
 A magnification of 400 would mean nothing if the telescope had poor optics, unsteady tripod or an inflexible mount.
 Although magnification determines how much detail you see, the overall quality and build of the telescope, mount, optics will determine your viewing experience.
 Also know that the maximum magnification of the telescope isn't necessarily the magnification you can achieve, hnece the concept of "highest practical power"

 Mount Type: AZ or Alt-Az (Altitude-Azimuth) mount allows moving the scope in 2 axes - vertical and horizontal.
 It is simple and intuitive but requires you to move the scope in 2 directions while viewing, to keep up with the target.
 EQ mount has an initial setup of aligning the scope to a fixed axis along the star Polaris (polar axis) but makes the tracking while viewing very easy as you have to move the scope in just one direction in order to keep up with the object.
-However, for a beginner AZ is easier to use compared to EQ mount as be can be very tricky with its counter weights, multiple axes etc. A good telescope on a bad mount, is a bad telescope!
+However, for a beginner AZ is easier to use compared to EQ mount as be can be very tricky with its counter weights, multiple axes etc. Also important is the stability of the mount.
+A good telescope on a bad mount, is a bad telescope!

 Slow Motion Controls - Especially for manual telescopes, it is extremely important to have slow motion controls as they help in easily tracking once the alignment is achieved (tracking: moving the telescope to the new position of the target object as the object moves in the sky) every few seconds.
 In the absence of slow motion levers/ controls, you would need to unscrew/ unclamp the telescope, move it to the new position, and screw/ clamp it back; In the process, you may lose the image altogether, and in another few moments again you will need to repeat the whole process.